Robberson History, Family Crest & Coats of Arms

 - Origins Available:

 The ancestors of the Robberson family come from the ancient Scottish kingdom of Dalriada.
 The family name comes from the personal name Robert.
-Known as the Clan Donnachaidh, the family's origins are very distinguished, as the senior branch of the line were the hereditary abbots of Dunkeld, who traced their descent from Iona.
+Known as the Clan Donnachaidh, (MacDhonnchaidh) 'son of Duncan' the family's origins are very distinguished, as the senior branch of the line were the hereditary abbots of Dunkeld, who traced their descent from Iona.
 In addition, Abbot Duncan of Dunkeld, the Robertson progenitor, was killed in battle in 964, as he led the warriors, bearing, a reliquary of St. Columba.
 His grandson, Abbot Crinan of Dunkeld, married the Kings daughter and then fathered King Duncan I of Scotland who was killed by MacBeth (of Shakespearean fame).
 Crinan is buried at the Isle of lona, burial place of Scotland's early Kings.

 Early Origins of the Robberson family

 The surname Robberson was first found in Atholl.
 King Duncan's younger son, Maelmore, sired Madadh, Earl of Atholl, and his grandson, Earl Henry, was father to Conan who held vast territories in this area.
 Conan of Glenerochie was the first Chief of the Robertsons and gave his name to the Clan Connchaidh or Duncan.
 His successor, Duncan, the 5th Chief, led the Clan in the army of King Bruce at Bannockburn in 1314 against the English.
 For this service, and his subsequent staunch support of the Scottish Crown, his grandson Robert of Struan was granted the lands and barony in 1451.